carlosbrody/superior_colliculus_mutual_inhibition/A_REWRITE/README.md

+### 2020-06-14.
+Stopping 6-node run -- enough results in for now.

+Have now stopped the last VMs running, `proanti006`, `proanti007`, `proanti008`, `proanti009`, `proanti010`, `proanti011`.
+Pulling reports from them finds 66 solutions with a cost less than -0.0001.
+Run the cell at the top of `sandbox.jl`.
+Not looking at final Farms outputs, but at Reports as it goes with 1000 trials.

 ### 2020-06-03.
 Stopping old 4-node run to save money.

 At this point it seems clear that the old 4-node code rerpoduces the old results, even in Julia 1.0.5, even if it hasn't produced final farms.
 Reading from the Reports files, filtering for 2nd-pass training, and sorting by cost on 1000 trials, we get the following out of the first cell in `sandbox.jl`: